I helped Chevrolet set a Guinness world record

 Power of play

-That’s right, we’re Guinness World Record holders.
-That book we used to read when we were kids… we’re in it.
+I'm a Guinness World Record holder.
+That's right, the book we used to read when we were kids… I'm in it.
 Achievement unlocked.

 That’s what happens when you do more than just shout product messages.
-When you make something that entertains it connects with people in a deep and meaningful way.
+It happens when you make something relevant and connects with people in a meaningful way.
 And for Chevrolet, it helped change the way millions of people think about the brand.

 Ann Solecki | Josh Haupert | Richard Budman | Ron Viggiani (Race Haven Hobbies) | Tim Willison | Adam Sullovey | Frank Willison | Rick Szymczyk | Wazim Haniff | Peter Karlson | David Hall | Mike Edge | Sumit Bhatia | Mike Woodward | Michael Truong | Duncan Boyd | Dillon McBain | Jason Grabinsky | Norbert Kliszczewski | Blaire Jackson | Lorne Heller | Mario Gelleny | Kim Kwo | Matthew Lee | Katya Smaliuk | Duncan Porter | Dave Stubbs